 Access to stores that provide healthy food

-National research shows that 23.5 million people in low-income areas have no supermarket or large grocery store within a mile of their homes.
-Convenience stores charge as much as 76 percent more than grocery stores for basic foods, rarely stock fresh fruits and vegetables, and feature high-calorie, low-nutrition snack foods and alcohol.
+National research shows that 18.8 million people in low-income areas have no supermarket or large grocery store within a mile of their homes (USDA).
+Convenience stores usually charge more than grocery stores for basic foods, rarely stock fresh fruits and vegetables, and feature high-calorie, low-nutrition snack foods and alcohol (National Library of Medicine 2017).

-Twenty percent of rural counties are “food desert counties,” where more than half of the population lives more than 10 miles from the nearest supermarket.
-Rural areas often have a disproportionately high number of fast food food restaurants that serve low-cost, high-calorie food of limited nutritional value.
+87 percent of counties in the United States that are food insecure are considered rural (Feeding America 2019).
+Rural and low income areas often have a disproportionately high number of fast food food restaurants that serve low-cost, high-calorie food of limited nutritional value (National Library of Medicine 2017).
 When rural households do not have more access to cars and no public transportation, residents’ options are often limited to convenience stores and fast food restaurants.

 Farmers’ markets provide fresh produce for Vermonters and also create opportunities for direct contact with local farmers, an experience which fosters understanding and appreciation of fresh, nutritious food.
-As of 2009, there were 73 summer farmers’ markets in Vermont, up from only 19 in 1986.
+As of 2023, there were about 85 summer farmers’ markets in Vermont, up from only 19 in 1986.
 Winter farmers’ markets are gaining popularity in many communities, providing access to fresh food and locally produced goods throughout the year.

 The need to preserve farmland